Asymmetric melting of one-third plateau in kagome quantum antiferromagnets: Introduction

 The magnetization process of the kagome Heisenberg model has attracted much interest {{because} the magnetization {plateaus} under magnetic fields show exotic orders~\cite{Zhitomirsky_PRL2001,Hida2001,Zhitomirsky_PRB2004,Nakano2010,Hotta2013,Orus2016}.} Recent theoretical calculations have shown that the one-third magnetization plateau appears {in the spin-1/2 kagome Heisenberg model}~\cite{Hida2001,Hotta2013,Capponi_PRB2013,Orus2016}.
 The detailed exact diagonalization study, however, claims that the one-third plateau is not conventional plateau by examining the critical exponents of the magnetization process~\cite{Nakano2010,Sakai_PRB2011,Nakano2014}.
 It is also an unresolved issue what kind of magnetic order realizes in the one-third plateau because different magnetic orders are suggested~\cite{Hotta2013,Orus2016}.

-{{Because} the one-third magnetization plateau is characteristic of} the candidate materials for the kagome antiferromagnets~\cite{Ishikawa2015}, it is an important issue to clarify how the finite-temperature effects stabilize or destabilise the one-third plateau. {Although finite-temperature properties at zero magnetic field have been studied by several numerical methods~\cite{Elstner_PRB1994,Misguich_2007EPJ,Sindzingre_2007, Misguich_PRB2005,Nakamura_PRB1995,Sugiura_PRL2013,Shimokawa_JPSJ2016}, finite-temperature properties under magnetic field such as the finite-temperature magnetization are not systematically examined.}
+{{Because} the one-third magnetization plateau is characteristic of} the candidate materials for the kagome antiferromagnets~\cite{Ishikawa2015}, it is an important issue to clarify how the finite-temperature effects stabilize or destabilize the one-third plateau. {Although finite-temperature properties at zero magnetic field have been studied by several numerical methods~\cite{Elstner_PRB1994,Misguich_2007EPJ,Sindzingre_2007, Misguich_PRB2005,Nakamura_PRB1995,Sugiura_PRL2013,Shimokawa_JPSJ2016}, finite-temperature properties under magnetic fields such as the finite-temperature magnetization are not systematically examined.}

-In this Letter, we study the thermodynamics of the antiferromagnetic Heisenberg model on the kagome lattice under magnetic fields by using the TPQ state method~\cite{Sugiura2012} that enables us to calculate thermodynamics of the quantum many-body systems {including the kagome antiferromagnets~\cite{Sugiura_PRL2013,Shimokawa_JPSJ2016}} in an unbiased way.
-We note that the similar methods were proposed in the pioneering works~\cite{Imada1986,Hams2000,FiniteLanczos}.
+In this {paper}, we study the thermodynamics of the antiferromagnetic Heisenberg model on the kagome lattice under magnetic fields by using the TPQ state method~\cite{Sugiura2012} that enables us to calculate thermodynamics of the quantum many-body systems {including the kagome antiferromagnets~\cite{Sugiura_PRL2013,Shimokawa_JPSJ2016}} in an unbiased way.
+We note that similar methods were proposed in the pioneering works~\cite{Imada1986,Hams2000,FiniteLanczos}.
 We {focus on} the finite-temperature effects around the one-third magnetization plateau.

-As a result, we have found that peculiar asymmetric collapse of the one-third plateau occurs at finite temperatures.
-This asymmetric collapse can be explained by the large degeneracy existing just below the plateau. {We will discuss that the {asymmetric} degeneracy can be explained by the {preservation of the} ice rule.} In the one-third plateau, we have {shown} that the $\sqrt{3}\times\sqrt{3}$ magnetic order {is realized} at the ground state but several apparent disordered states compete with the $\sqrt{3}\times\sqrt{3}$ order, {which are consistent with previous studies~\cite{Honecker_PhysicaB2005,Cabra_PRB2005,Orus2016}.} Reflecting the anomalous degeneracies, the entropy still remains large even at the plateau down to the lowest temperatures.
+As a result, we have found that the peculiar asymmetric collapse of the one-third plateau occurs at finite temperatures.
+This asymmetric collapse can be explained by the large degeneracy existing just below the plateau.
+We will discuss that the asymmetric degeneracy can be explained by the preservation of the ice rule.
+In the one-third plateau, we have {shown} that the $\sqrt{3}\times\sqrt{3}$ magnetic order {is realized} at the ground state but several apparent disordered states compete with the $\sqrt{3}\times\sqrt{3}$ order, which is consistent with previous studies~\cite{Honecker_PhysicaB2005,Cabra_PRB2005,Orus2016}.
+Reflecting the anomalous degeneracies, the entropy remains large even at the plateau down to the lowest temperatures.
 We have also found that the enhancement of the entropy and the specific heat just below the plateau appears, which can be detected experimentally.